Understanding Purusha and Prakriti in Samkhya and Classical Yoga

 The Yoga-Sutra of Patanjali: A New Translation with Commentary

-The Union of Purusha and Prakriti: A Cosmic Misstep
+The Union of these Entities: A Cosmic Misstep

-The amalgamation of these entities is portrayed as a cosmic error, leading to the entrapment of Purusha within the realms of Prakriti.
+• The amalgamation of these entities is portrayed as a cosmic error, leading to the entrapment of Purusha within the realms of Prakriti.
 This entanglement is metaphorically likened to folk stories where characters get caught in their own misadventures.
-The resolution, as per these philosophies, is the disentanglement or ‘divorce’ of Purusha from Prakriti, achievable through dedicated yoga practice.
+The resolution, as per these philosophies, is the disentanglement or ‘divorce’ achievable through dedicated yoga practice.

 Philosophical Teachings and Practices